 Binary option trading lets you generate potentially significant profits from the comfort of your home.
 The way it works is quite simple.
-You sign up with a binary options broker (for a list of legit binary options brokers, see below) and deposit money.
+You sign up with a binary options broker (for a list of our recommended binary options brokers, see below) and deposit money.
 Then, you place trades.
 If you win a trade, you make around 80% of what you invested.
 If you lose a trade, you lose your investment amount.

 Unlike Forex, in binary options you can never lose more than your investment.
 Today many signal services are available to allow even complete beginners to trade profitably.